Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI

-More noticeably, a recent focus of the research community is the adoption of AI-powered design tools for design generation \cite{oh_deep_2019, chen_inverse_2021, heyrani_nobari_creativegan_2021, regenwetter_deep_2022}.
-AI-powered generative design tools can promptly create a large number of design solutions \cite{chen_inverse_2021, heyrani_nobari_creativegan_2021, regenwetter_deep_2022}.
-With the help of AI-powered generative design tools, engineers and designers can search for potential design solutions more efficiently with a larger scope and at a lower cost \cite{koch_design_2017, oh_deep_2019, camburn_computer-aided_2020, camburn_machine_2020, dering_unsupervised_2017, byrne_application_2025}.
+More noticeably, recent research has focused on the adoption of AI-powered design tools for design generation \cite{oh_deep_2019, chen_inverse_2021, heyrani_nobari_creativegan_2021, regenwetter_deep_2022}.
+AI-powered generative design tools can promptly create large sets of design solutions \cite{chen_inverse_2021, heyrani_nobari_creativegan_2021, regenwetter_deep_2022}.
+With the help of AI generative design tools, engineers and designers can search for potential design solutions more efficiently with a larger scope and at a lower cost \cite{koch_design_2017, oh_deep_2019, camburn_computer-aided_2020, camburn_machine_2020, dering_unsupervised_2017, byrne_application_2025}.
 In general, generative AI is believed to enhance the design ideation and concept generation process \cite{oh_deep_2019, kim_effect_2023}.
-However, the abundance of potential design solutions may pose new challenges for designers when selecting optimal designs.
+However, the resulting abundance of potential design solutions may pose new challenges for designers when selecting optimal designs.